Thin Lizzy tour 1970

 Jim Campbell - bass

-Eddie Willis - rhythm guitar
+Eddie Willis - rhythm guitar, keyboards

 Eric Bell (ex The Atlantics, The Bluebeats Showband, The Shannon Showband, The Earth Dwellers, The Jaguars), joined this band in circa 1965.
 The Deltones played at a club in Hollywood, County Antrim, a few miles north-east of Belfast, Northern Ireland.
 At the club Bell met 13 year old Gary Moore the son of the guy who ran the place.
 Moore's band The Beat Boys had a residency there.
 From this group Bell put together a band called Shades of Blue, before joining Van Morrison and Them Again (Sep - Oct 1966)